playwithbear/pharaoh-idle/README.md

 # pharaoh-idle

 ## Change Log
+v0.2 - 2019-02-28   - Sectioned 'God branches' into columns (CSS Grid)
+                    - Added Amon-Ra branch

-v0.1 - 2019-02-2019 - Initial commit, creating repository and ability to fork for development.
+v0.1 - 2019-02-20   - Initial commit, creating repository and ability to fork for development.
                     - Changed format from a machines-build-machines structure to individual but more powerful machines (see notes below).

 ## Ideas and Tasks